-Increasing the target for new builds was likely to increase the need for this support but the costs might be mitigated by economies of scale.
+Increasing the target for new builds further was likely to increase the need for this support..
 The Business Case would help identify the support needed and the associated costs.

 Risk:

 All projects within the Housing Development Programme have a project specific risk assessment carried out at the commencement of the project to identify potential risks to the delivery of the project and provide mitigation recommendations.
 The most common risks were not being able to successfully deliver the project brief within budget and on time, however, other risks included changes in the housing market, skills shortages or economic and political changes impacting the construction sector directly such as the availability of raw materials and imported goods.
 Risks have a potential to impact on multiple projects within the Programme.